microsoft/vscode-docs/docs/cpp/faq-cpp.md

 The file `launch.json` will now be open for editing with a new configuration.
 The default settings will *probably* work except that you need to specify the `program` setting.

-See [Debug configuration](/docs/cpp/launch-json-reference.md) for more in-depth documentation on how to configure the debugger.
+See [Configure C/C++ debugging](/docs/cpp/launch-json-reference.md) for more in-depth documentation on how to configure the debugger.

 ## How do I enable debug symbols?